 In the image shown above you can see that a part of the WordPress plugin WooCommerce is deprecated.
 This means that the specific part is outdated and requires an update.
 In this case you will not have to dig in the code of your website.
 An update of the plugin WooCommerce will suffice.

-When there is no update present for the plugin or extension causing the problems, we recommend reinstalling it or searching for an alternative plugin or extension.
+When there is no update present for the plugin or extension causing the problems, it may be required to edit the code of your website.

 Manually check your plugins

 In most cases, following the above-mentioned steps will be sufficient to get your WordPress or Joomla! website to work again.
 In some cases you may still see that your WordPress website isn't working, even though the Error Log doesn't show anything (useful).
 You will usually see a blank page if that's the case.